woocommerce/woocommerce/docs/product-editor-development/README.md

-# Developing extensions for the product editor
+# Product Editor Development Handbook

 > ⚠️ **Notice:** This documentation is currently a **work in progress**.
 Please be aware that some sections might be incomplete or subject to change.
 We appreciate your patience and welcome any contributions!